 |Add for trunk run to a room addition||$621|

-The total cost of of heating renovation includes: "Duct on interior walls.
+The total cost of heating renovation includes: "Duct on interior walls.
 Includes a humidifier, filter, 5 to 8 galvanized sheet metal duct runs, registers and grilles, thermostat and electrical hookup, connection to gas line and gas piping, chimney vent and vent accessories, supply and return air plenums, system start-up and balancing.
 Installed in a one- or two-story home with conventional ducting.
 Add for wall, floor and ceiling patching as required.", says Craftsman.

 Gas furnaces are the most popular and commonly used furnace, especially in areas with harsh winters.
 On average, gas furnaces cost around $1,200, or $2,400 when including installation.

-If you'd rather use propane, gas furnaces can typically be converted to propane at a cost of $25-$100.
+If you'd rather use propane, gas furnaces can typically be converted to propane at the cost of $25-$100.
 This propane conversion kit includes replacing the gas valve, jets, and burners depending on the furnace.

 The prices listed below are based on an average 1,800 square foot home that is using a 100,000 BTU furnace: